sebbyjp/robo_transformers/README.md

 ## Run Inference Server

 The inference server takes care of all the internal state so all you need to specify is an instruction and image.
-You may also pass in

 ```python
 from robo_transformers.inference_server import InferenceServer